 Messaging bots are ideal to educate and market to your customers.
 This does not mean spamming customers, but drip feeding educational messages to prospects and customers who have opted in to receive messages about your products or services.

 For example, if you are a natural health supplement company and you want to sell a weight loss supplement, you would educate them on improving their diet, getting adequate exercise and reducing stress.
 All these different messages will build trust and warm them up to eventually buy your product.

 Tracking and Segmenting Customers

-Once you have this information, you can personalise your messages and build a closer rapport with your target audience.
+Once you have this information, you can personalize your messages and build a closer rapport with your target audience.
 Over time, this will help you build a high level of trust and familiarity, greatly increasing the propensity of a first-time buyer to become a loyal customer.

 Trying to find out all different things about your customer within a few clicks using email or other channels isn’t easy, which is why messenger is so awesome at segmenting and tracking your customers.

 Nurturing leads is an important part of an online strategy, but is a time-consuming process.
 By allowing you to gather specific information, it makes it easier to create personalized messages for customers who are at the top, middle, or bottom of your sales funnel and guide them through their journey.